zenorocha/liferay-learn-old/src/pages/docs/osgi-basics/your-first-service.md

 }
 ```

-If you use Liferay Developer Studio with Liferay Workspace, it will have a proper project structure.
-Inspect `bnd.bnd` - it will have the following content:
+Liferay Developer Studio, along with Liferay Workspace, will create a proper project structure for you, including the following `bnd.bnd` file:

 ```text
 Bundle-Name: helloworld-api